Dor-sketch/Dor-sketch/README.md

 <summary>More Info</summary>

 - 🔍 Dive into the intricacies of compiler architectures and the art of translating assembly code with precision.
-- 🎓 Pursued as part of the _System Programming Laboratory_ at The Open University of Israel.
+- 🎓 Pursued as part of the _System Programming Laboratory_ at The Open University of Israel (2022a).
 Achieved an impressive grade of `98`.

 </details>
     </td>